Thartvigsen/thartvigsen.github.io/_pages/about.md

 Hi!
 I'm a Ph.D. candidate in Data Science at Worcester Polytechnic Institute and a member of the [DAISY Lab](http://daisy.wpi.edu) advised by [Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Xiangnan Kong](https://web.cs.wpi.edu/~xkong/).
-I am developing deep learning and reinforcement learning methods for time series data mining/machine learning and am interested in applications in healthcare and sustainability.
+I am developing deep learning and reinforcement learning methods for time series data mining/machine learning and am interested in conserving wildlife and increasing the accessibility of high-quality healthcare.
-I have published several papers at top data mining and machine learning conferences and have been fortunate to collaborate with some wonderful people on a wide variety of topics including NLP and explainability.
+I have published several papers at top data mining and machine learning conferences and have also been fortunate enough to collaborate with some wonderful people on a wide variety of topics.

 <!--
 I am actively seeking post-doc positions starting in 2021.